 Don’t be completely sure that there is no issue with your settings simply because you didn’t do anything recently.
-A small issue can occur while you were updating your software version or migrating your files.
+A small issue can occur while updating your software version or migrating your files.

 Changing your permalink settings is quite simple.
-Follow the steps mentioned below to quickly revert your permalink settings back to the standard ones.
+Follow the steps mentioned below to quickly revert your permalink settings to the standard ones.